afavian/cse15l-lab-reports/LabReport3.md

 > Explanation

-**- This command gives you a list of files in the directory `911report` from the file `technical` that has been modified more than 12 days ago.**
+**- This command gives you a list of files in the directory `technical` that has been modified more than 12 days ago.**

 > Input